skeetio/learngraphql-lessons/1-basics/7-defining-queries.md

 * File: `src/schema.js`

-It's a self documented file and used [ES2015](https://github.com/lukehoban/es6features).
+It's a self-documented file that uses [ES2015](https://github.com/lukehoban/es6features).
 We've also used ES2015 [modules](https://github.com/lukehoban/es6features#modules).

-At the end of the file, we've defined our Schema like this:
+At the end of the file, we've defined our schema like this:

 ~~~
 const Schema = new GraphQLSchema({